Texas Children's Hospital: Adult programs

 In addition to their pediatric specialties, Texas Children's Hospital serves adults through a couple of their nationally recognized programs.
 Texas Children's Hospital has one of the largest adult congenital heart disease programs in the U.S., and recently opened up a 16-bed inpatient unit to care for adults with congenital heart disease (legacy tower).

 Additionally, it houses the 106-bed Texas Children's Hospital - Pavilion for Women, providing gynecological and maternity care for women of all ages.

 In the wake of the COVID-19 pandemic, Texas Children's Hospital opened up their units to adult patients of all ages to reduce the load on adult hospitals in the area.
 Texas Children's Hospital accepted adults – both those who had COVID-19, and those that tested negative but were in the hospital for unrelated reasons.

 Rankings and recognition

 In 2013, Parents Magazine listed the hospital as #7 on their Top 10 U.S. Children's Hospitals list.

 In 2016, the hospital was named as one of the "100 great hospitals in America" by the publication Becker's Hospital Review.

-In 2017 Texas Children's Hospital was recognized for "facility management excellence" by the American Society for Health Care Engineering.
+In 2017, Texas Children's Hospital was recognized for "facility management excellence" by the American Society for Health Care Engineering.

 In 2020, Texas Children's was listed on Newsweek's World's Best Specialized Hospitals list for pediatrics.

-The 2022–2023 edition of U.S. News & World Report ranked Texas Children's Hospital as the 2nd best children's hospital in the United States.
+The 2024–2025 edition of U.S. News & World Report designated Texas Children's Hospital on their Best Children's Hospitals Honor Roll.
 Texas Children's Hospital is 1 of 10 hospitals designated on the U.S. News & World Report Honor Roll, which is reserved to hospitals that rank in all 10 subspecialties surveyed.